-Butter an 8-by-8-inch square glass casserole dish.
+Butter an 8-by-8-inch square flameproof casserole dish.
 Halve the leeks lengthwise, and then cut them crosswise into half circles (There should be about 1 3/4 cups.).
 Put the cut leeks in the basket of a salad spinner, or a colander set in a bowl, and fill with water.
 Swish the leeks around to flush out any grit.
 Lift the basket from water--don't pour the water off or you will pour any grit right back over the leeks.

 Heat a medium skillet over medium heat and fry the bacon until crispy, about 5 minutes.
 Transfer the bacon to a paper towel-lined plate to cool, then crumble.
 Discard all but 1 tablespoon of the pan drippings, add the butter and leeks, and season with 1/2 teaspoon salt and some pepper.
 Cook until tender, about 10 minutes.